Data Warehousing and Data Mining: 6 Critical Differences

 |End customers are usually Data Scientists, Business Analysts, etc.||The end customer is usually senior management responsible for decision-making.|

 This brings us to the end of our comparison between Data Warehousing and Data Mining.
 You can also check here the list of Data Warehousing and Data Mining solutions.

 Now that you’re familiar with the differences between Data Warehousing and Data Mining, let’s discuss some important aspects of both of them.

 Common Data Mining Analysis and Their Business Applications

-- Association Rules: Association Rules state that the objects that satisfy a condition X are likely to satisfy another condition Y. Association Rules find their applications in market basket analysis, financial forecasting, cross-selling, store layout, diagnosing likelihood of illness, etc.
+- Association Rules: Association Rules state that the objects that satisfy condition X are likely to satisfy another condition Y. Association Rules find their applications in market basket analysis, financial forecasting, cross-selling, store layout, diagnosing the likelihood of illness, etc.